PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/face_feature.en.md

 * Specify the path to the `.yaml` configuration file for the model (here it is `MobileFaceNet.yaml`)
 * Specify the mode as model training: `-o Global.mode=train`
-* Specify the path to the training dataset: `-o Global.dataset_dir` Other related parameters can be set by modifying the `Global` and `Train` fields in the `.yaml` configuration file or by appending parameters in the command line.
+* Specify the path to the training dataset: `-o Global.dataset_dir`
+* Other related parameters can be set by modifying the `Global` and `Train` fields in the `.yaml` configuration file or by appending parameters in the command line.
 For example, to specify the first two GPUs for training: `-o Global.device=gpu:0,1`; to set the number of training epochs to 10: `-o Train.epochs_iters=10`.
 For more modifiable parameters and their detailed explanations, refer to the configuration file instructions for the corresponding task module [PaddleX Common Configuration Parameters for Model Tasks](../../instructions/config_parameters_common.en.md).
+* New Feature: Paddle 3.0 support CINN (Compiler Infrastructure for Neural Networks) to accelerate training speed when using GPU device.
+Please specify `-o Train.dy2st=True` to enable it.

 <details><summary>👉 <b>More Details (Click to Expand)</b></summary>
 <ul>